worst human food for pets

 Things Your Pet Should Not Be Eating

 Did you know that your mutual love for snacks could be a dangerous game?
 As fur parents, our hearts might want to share, but certain human foods are outright toxic to our pets.
-It's a meal ticket to disaster, with profound health implications or even fatal consequences.
-But there are options like Allivet, an online pet pharmacy that provides a wide range of pet medications, supplements and other pet care products, and Simparica, a brand of prescription medication for dogs that is used to control fleas and ticks.
+It's a meal ticket to disaster.
+But what they can eat is Eukanuba, a brand of premium pet food, primarily focused on providing high-quality nutrition for dogs.

 Understanding Pets' Dietary Needs